May 1st Battery Rebate Changes: Everything You Need to Know⚡

 This means that the higher energy capacities won’t earn as much as the lower end, so the higher you go, the less your discount accumulates.

-When looking into finding the right battery for you and your household, it can be tempting to just go with whatever battery installer says they can do it; but this can be risky.
+When looking into finding the right battery for you and your household, it can be tempting to just go with any battery installer that says they can do it; but this can be risky.

 If you've got a battery installation scheduled before May 1st, fantastic!
 If you're struggling to find a certified installer who can provide your installation before May, don't stress as there will still be good value discounts when the battery subsidy changes.